 The workshop focused on best practices in promoting self-reliance for the 2.7 million Syrian refugees currently residing in Turkey and improving their socioeconomic impact, including on host communities.
 Participants were briefed on common barriers to achieving durable solutions for the forcibly displaced and the positive impact of development approaches in these contexts.
 They also examined models from on-going initiatives in the region, including the Regional Development and Protection Programme (RDPP) and the Lebanon and Jordan Compacts.
 To finish, participants discussed development responses to displacement that could be undertaken in Turkey.

 The event is part of ICMPD’s larger Sessiz Destek project to support the Government of Turkey’s Directorate General of Migration Management (DGMM) in devising a development-sensitive and coherent Turkish migration policy framework.
-More information on the project can be found on ICMPD’s website.
+More information on the project can be found on ICMPD’s website (link is external).